JTinglof/simpleTCP/README.md

-# simpleTCP
+# SimpleTCP

-A server and client program that communicatres using the TCP protocol.
+Server and client programs that communicates using the Transmission Control Protocol (TCP).

 ## **Usage**